oeg-upm/vocab.linkeddata.es/README.md

 Other contributors: Miguel Angel García, Victor Rodríguez Doncel

-Usage: java-jar vocab.jar -i input CSV file path
+Usage: java-jar vocab.jar -i input CSV file path [-o outputDirectoryPath]

+If the -o flag is not inserted, a folder called site_+actualdate will be created.